- Alias

 start

-: The starting value of the sequence, including the specified number.stop
+: The start value of the sequence, including the specified number.stop

-: The ending value of the sequence, excluding the specified number.step
+: The optional stop value of the sequence, excluding the specified number.step

-: The amount by which the sequence increments (1
+: The optional step value by which the range of numbers increments (1 by default).

 Basic Usage